JOJOexchange/smart-contract-EVM/README.md

 # Smart contract overview
 We will walk you through a comprehensive understanding of the whole perpetual contract system.

 We don't expect this readme to explain the entire contract system.
 We just want to show you where to find the corresponding code for each function.
-There are enough commetns in the code to explain all the details.
+There are enough comments in the code to explain all the details.

 There are only two core smart contracts: [Perpetual.sol](./contracts/impl/Perpetual.sol) & [JOJODealer.sol](./contracts/impl/JOJODealer.sol).